CabraArretado/accountabuddies-react/README.md

 4. ```npm install```
 5. ```npm start```

-Runs the app in the development mode.<br />
+You are running the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.